skhan890/getmicah.github.io/_drafts/go_interaction_p2.md

 ---
 layout: post
-title:  "Mapping Canonical Manipulation Tasks to a 3DOF Virtual Reality Controller"
+title:  "Building Efficient Manipulation Interactions for 3DOF Virtual Reality Controllers Pt.2"
+author: Talal Alothman
-date:   2020-02-20 21:00:00 -0400
+date:   2020-03-16 09:00:00 -0400
+description: Developing 3DOF manipulation is hard.
+This post proposes an efficient, user friendly implementation as a solution.
+image:
 ---

+## Transition

+In part one, I discussed some of the challenges and solutions for two selection, translation, and rotation.
+In this post, I will further elaborate on the scale interaction in addition to methods of transitioning between the different interaction modes.

 ## Scale